What Is Accrual Accounting?

 #3 – Accounts Receivables

-Equal Ltd. has total sales of $10, 00,000.
+Equal Ltd. has total sales of $10 00,000.
 Out of the total sales, 60% is in cash.
 How would we treat this transaction under accrual accounting?

-Below is again an example of Accrual Basis Accounting taken from Colgate’s Balance Sheet.
+Below is an example from Colgate’s Balance Sheet.
 We note that Colgate has reported accounts receivablesReported Accounts ReceivablesAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
 They are categorized as current assets on the balance sheet as the payments expected within a year. of $1,411 million on $1,427 million in 2016 and 2015, respectively.

 source: Colgate SEC Filings

-- It is a holistic approach: Unlike cash accounting, accrual accounting is a holistic accounting system.
+- It is a holistic approach: Accrual accounting is a comprehensive system, unlike cash accounting.
 You would agree that a business is not about cash only.
-There are many aspects that should be taken into account.
-Under accrual system, we can record all the financial transactions of business (cash and others) and we can also create financial statements like the income statement, balance sheet to get a more holistic view of how a company is doing overall.
+Many aspects should be taken into account.
+Under the accrual system, we can record all the business’s financialA business transaction is the exchange of goods or services for cash with third parties (such as customers, vendors, etc.).
+The goods involved have monetary and tangible economic value, which may be recorded and presented in the company's financial statements. transactions TransactionsA business transaction is the exchange of goods or services for cash with third parties (such as customers, vendors, etc.).
+The goods involved have monetary and tangible economic value, which may be recorded and presented in the company's financial statements. (cash and others).
+We can also create financial statements like the income statement and balance sheet to get a more holistic view of how a company is doing.

-- Accuracy level is higher: Unlike cash accounting, accrual accounting follows double entry system.
-That means one account is debited and another account is credited.
-As a result, we can see how one account is reduced and another account has increased.
-It increases the accuracy level of accounting and later on during audit, things get easier.
+- Accuracy level is higher: Unlike cash accounting, accrual accounting follows a double-entry systemDouble-entry SystemDouble Entry Accounting System is an accounting approach which states that each & every business transaction is recorded in at least 2 accounts, i.e., a Debit & a Credit.
+Furthermore, the number of transactions entered as the debits must be equivalent to that of the credits. .
+That means one account is debitedDebitedDebit represents either an increase in a company’s expenses or a decline in its revenue. and another account is credited.
+As a result, we can see how one account is reduced, and another account has increased.
+It increases the accuracy level of accounting, and later on, during an audit, things get easier.

 - Quite complex: Cash accounting is easy to record and easy to maintain.
-But accrual accounting is very difficult to record since every time a financial transaction happens, there should be an entry in the books of accounts.
+But accrual accounting is complicated to record since every time a financial transaction happens, there should be an entry in the books of accounts.
 And maintaining the whole accounting systemAccounting SystemAccounting systems are used by organizations to record financial information such as income, expenses, and other accounting activities.
 They serve as a key tool for monitoring and tracking the company's performance and ensuring the smooth operation of the firm. isn’t an easy job as well.